mattmakai/fullstackpython.com/content/posts/171129-first-steps-gitpython.markdown

         print('Could not load repository at {} :('.format(repo_path))
 ```

+The main function handles grabbing the `GIT_REPO_PATH` environment variable
+and creates a Repo object based on the path if possible.

+If the repository is not empty, which indicates a failure to find the
+repository, then the `print_repository` and `print_commit` functions are
+called to show the repository data.

 If you want to copy and paste all of the code found above at once, take a
 look at the